MS in Architecture / History and Theory - Admissions

 Candidates for admission to the Master of Science in Architecture / History and Theory program stream must apply to both the MS in Architecture and the Graduate School of the University of Washington.

 There is one admissions cycle each year for this program: February 15 deadline for autumn quarter entry.
-2016 applications will be accepted from October 9 - February 15.
+Applications will be accepted from September 15 - February 15.
 The Admissions review process will begin after the February 15 deadline.

 Admission to the MS in Architecture is a competitive process.
 The Department of Architecture's MS Program Admissions Committee gives priority to applicants whose apparent abilities will enable them to complete the program expeditiously and with a high level of achievement.
 In evaluating applicants, the committee considers the following materials: